 From Stage to Cubicle (and back again)

 My personal journey into the Arts began in 2001, not on stage, but from the audience.
 I vividly remember attending a children’s production of Peter Pan, a moment that remains etched in my memory as a turning point.
-At the close of the performance, I turned to my mother and, despite a childhood speech impediment, declared with certainty, “That’s going to be me up there bowing someday.”
+At the end of the performance, I turned to my mother with my unfortunate speech impediment and declared, “That’s going to be me up there bowing someday.”

 By 2002, that vision began to take shape with my first experience as a performer.
 Over the next two decades, I pursued extensive training, countless performances, and ultimately earned a Bachelor of Fine Arts in Musical Theatre in 2020.

 Like many aspiring artists, I anticipated graduation as the beginning of a vibrant new chapter in the world of performance.
 Yet, God had other plans.
-In a season of quiet reflection and spiritual awakening, I sensed a deep calling—not to the stage, but to full-time vocational ministry.
-With prayerful discernment, I stepped away from my talent agency and embraced the pulpit instead.
+In a season of quiet reflection, I sensed a deep calling, not to the stage, but to full-time vocational ministry.
+With prayerful discernment, I stepped away from my talent agency and the stage and embraced the pulpit instead.

-For the past three years, I have had the privilege of serving as Pastor of Groups & Families and as a Teaching Pastor at The Journey Church.
-This season has been transformative—rich with spiritual growth, leadership development, and a deepening sense of purpose.
+For the past three plus years, I have had the privilege of serving as Pastor of Groups & Families and as a Teaching Pastor at The Journey Church NYC.
+This season has been transformative, rich with spiritual growth, leadership development, and a deepening sense of purpose.
 Yet, my love for the Arts has never waned.
 Whether behind a pulpit or within a rehearsal room, the creative impulse still stirs within me.
-The same sense of wonder that first captivated a four-year-old child continues to shape my heart today.
+The same sense of wonder and passion that first captivated a four-year-old me continues to shape my heart today.